Empire of AI by Karen Hao

 The coming AI wave cannot be another technology that we let wash over and envelop us.
 Indeed Suleyman himself towards the end of his book makes the following observations…

-Technologist cannot be distant, disconnected architects of the future, listening only to themselves.
+Technologists cannot be distant, disconnected architects of the future, listening only to themselves.

 Technologists must also be credible critics who…